Marcin-Lach/javsc/diary/README.md

 - creating Tween with setting Pause Mode to TWEEN_PAUSE_STOP makes the Tween respect SceneTree pause
 	- `create_tween().set_pause_mode(Tween.TWEEN_PAUSE_STOP)`

+### Day #27 Fix label overriding when pausing the game

+- add new label that is used only for showing Game Paused message

 ---

 ## Future